 1. Undercoat Rake

-To get into that thick undercoat you’ll need an undercoat rake.
-A soft-edged metal comb that rakes deep into their coat to remove loose hair and mats.
-Dogs love the feeling of the undercoat rake and helps control excessive shedding.
+To get into that thick undercoat you’ll need an undercoat rake, which is a soft-edged metal comb that rakes deep into their coat to remove loose hair and mats.
+It's a very simple tool that massively reduces shedding, and is much more effective than your typical brush.
+Also, dogs absolutely love the feeling!

 My Recommendation: Coastal Pet - Safari Long Tooth Undercoat Dog Rake